aleph2c/learning_xslt_with_python/README.md

 *   **3. Intermediate Concepts (``jenni``)**
     *   **Book:** *Beginning XSLT 2.0* by Jeni Tennison.
     *   **Focus:** Use the AI to explain the high-level concepts from the chapter headings, then dive into the code examples provided in this repo to see them implemented.
+(Key chapters: 11, appendix A)

 *   **4. Advanced Design Patterns (``michael``, ``patterns``)**
     *   **Book:** Michael Kay’s *XSLT 2.0 and XPath 2.0 Programmer's Reference*.
     *   **Focus:** Specifically Chapter 17: "Stylesheet Design Patterns."
 This is essential reading for writing professional, maintainable XSLT.
+        (fill-in-the-blanks stylesheets, navigational stylesheets, rule-based
+        stylesheets, computational stylesheets)

 *   **5. Bridging to XSLT 3.0**
     *   Since there is no single XSLT 3.0 book, use a combination of these excellent resources: